Skip to main content

 Biomedical Proteomics

 Cellular life is made up of millions of unique molecules.
-MS measures the mass of molecules, facilitating the identification and characterization of key components in biological processes (proteins, carbohydrates, DNA, metabolites).
+MS measures the mass of molecules, facilitating the identification and characterisation of key components in biological processes (proteins, carbohydrates, DNA, metabolites).
 MS can also define the signalling events that drive biological processes by identifying post-translational modifications (e.g. protein phosphorylation).

 The facility supports CMRI and the Westmead Research Hub, as well as collaborations with external groups and individuals.
 The facility offers access to equipment and advice on feasibility, methodology and data analysis.